How to Choose a Myoelectric Hand

 The DEKA and LUKE Arms

 The LUKE Arm, also known as the DEKA Arm, was developed through DARPA and became available to the public in late 2016.
 The LUKE Arm claims to provide greater functionality by providing grip force sensors and by allowing simultaneous control of the shoulder, elbow, wrist and hand.
-Please contact Hanger Clinic to learn more the LUKE arm.
+Call us at 1-877-4HANGER option 1 or visit our locations pages to learn more the LUKE arm.

 The Modular Prosthetic Limb

 The Modular Prosthetic Limb (MPL) is being developed at Johns Hopkins University and is not commercially available.
 The Modular Prosthetic Limb has more than 100 sensors so it can mimic many movements of the human arm and hand.
-There are currently six MPLs being used for neurorehabilitation research across the United States and four more are in development.
+MPLs are currently being used for neurorehabilitation research across the United States and several more are in development.

 Osseointegration is a surgical procedure that eliminates the prosthetic socket.
 A titanium post like those used in knee replacements connects directly to your bone.
 The FDA is currently evaluating the procedure, which was originally developed in Europe.
 Hanger Clinic patient, Johnny Matheny, can do much more with his experimental MPL prosthesis after osseointegration.